 Eat cruciferous vegetables

-These vegetables, including arugula, broccoli, Brussels sprouts, and collard greens, are rich in antioxidants and support safe detoxification.
+Cruciferous vegetables include arugula, broccoli, Brussels sprouts, and collard greens.
+They’re rich in antioxidants and act as great MTHFR support for safe detoxification.

 Excrete the toxins

-Drink plenty of water, optimize your digestion, and do activities that help you sweat, such as exercise or using an infrared sauna.
+Drink plenty of water, optimize your digestion, and do activities that help you sweat.
+It can be exercise, or you can try using an infrared sauna.

 6. Balance Your MTHFR Mutation with Supplements